magaerttner/mbqd-website/content/funding/network.md

       </a>
     </div>
     <div class="funding-cell">
-      <span>We were funded by the DFG within the Collaborative Research Center **ISOQUANT (SFB 1225, 2020-2024)**.
+      <span>We were funded by the DFG within the Collaborative Research Center <b>ISOQUANT (SFB 1225, 2020-2024)</b>.
 Within this network we studied entanglement in quantum fields (Project A06) and the dynamics of disordered quantum systems (Project A05).
 We are still actively collaborating with the involved experimental groups in Heidelberg.</span>
     </div>
   </div>